asieke/asset-allocation/AssetAllocation.md

   | Bonds | 4.69% | 4.74% | -0.02 | 0.17 | 1 | 0.39 |
   | Real Estate | 10.91% | 19.22% | 0.68 | -0.18 | 0.39 | 1 |

-- The table above shows the historical return and risk of the four most common asset classes over the past 30 years.
 - There are two key takeaways from looking at this historical data
   - Assets that have historically higher returns like stocks and real estate also have a much higher risk — they may increase 40% one year and decrease 30% the next year.
 Assets like bonds or cash are much less risky but also have lower expected returns.
   - To achieve a diversified portfolio, it is important to invest in asset classes that are inversely correlated.